Schedule Automations Around a Date Field in Bullhorn Automation

 Can I set up Staggered Start for my date based automation?

-Date based automations don't allow Staggered Start, as this could cause records not to enter the automation or skip steps with sensitive information/communications.
+This feature allows you to stagger the start of your campaigns over several days.
+Instead of sending all your emails at once, they will be evenly distributed over the selected number of days., as this could cause records not to enter the automation or skip steps with sensitive information/communications.
 For example, if you are using a Fixed Date trigger of March 1st, and a record isn’t able to enter until March 5th because of Staggered Start, they would skip the March 1st triggered automation steps.

 I am working on an email that I want to be sent out today at 5pm.
 Would using the fixed date option be the best way of doing this?